-City needs to look at balance of highrise development and Experimental Farm research | CBC News
+City needs to look at balance of highrise development and experimental farm research | CBC News

 "No building would be best.
 But we do understand that there are probably ways to build those buildings with minimal impact for the land," he said.
 "It's a balancing of top-of-the-mind challenges."

-Michel said research at the farm is at the centre of Canada's agricultural sector adapting to climate change, environmental impacts and providing food security.
+Michel said research at the farm is important to adapting agriculture to climate change and providing food security.

 He said shadows cast by proposed towers around the farm would introduce variability to existing research projects and diminish the continued value of the farm as a model of how Canadian farmers' fields work.